-- 25 What does the writer suggest about the hard-boiled crime story in paragraph 1? - A It is linked to one of the earliest stories in our civilisation. - B The characteristics of the genre are readily recognised by readers. - C Its stereotypes distort popular attitudes to crime. - D The view it presents of the fight against crime is over-simplified. - 26 The discussion of the hard-boiled crime story in paragraph 2 focuses on - A the implications of its popularity. - B its link to other less popular genres. - C the shift that has occurred in attitudes to it. - D its limiting effect on writers' creativity. - What feature of the hard-boiled crime story mentioned at the end of paragraph 2 has already been mentioned earlier in that paragraph? - A the negative attitude of critics to the genre - B the diversity in examples of the genre - C the low status of writers of the genre - D the influence of the genre beyond the United States
+- 25 What does the writer suggest about the hard-boiled crime story in paragraph 1? - A It is linked to one of the earliest stories in our civilisation. - B The characteristics of the genre are readily recognised by readers. - C Its stereotypes distort popular attitudes to crime. - D The view it presents of the fight against crime is over-simplified. - 26 The discussion of the hard-boiled crime story in paragraph 2 focuses on - A the implications of its popularity. - B its link to other less popular genres. - C the shift that has occurred in attitudes to it. - D its limiting effect on writers' creativity. - 27 What feature of the hard-boiled crime story mentioned at the end of paragraph 2 has already been mentioned earlier in that paragraph? - A the negative attitude of critics to the genre - B the diversity in examples of the genre - C the low status of writers of the genre - D the influence of the genre beyond the United States

-28 When writing about the hard-boiled crime story in paragraph 3, the writer's main aim is to describe A the social and commercial factors that underpinned it. В the way it arose from a criminal underworld in an increasingly urban setting. С the effect that new readers from a different social class had on it.
-D the contribution of popular culture to the growth of social unrest.
-29 Wh nat is the main point made about the hard-boiled style in paragraph 4? Α It was influenced by both editors and writers. В Its supporters claimed it provided accurate descriptions. С It represented an approach that was surprisingly intellectual.
-D Its practitioners undermined traditional upper-class values.
-30 Wh ny does McCann quote Joseph Shaw in paragraph 4? Α to question the supposed rationality of the classic detective В to point out a weakness of characters in the Sherlock Holmes stories С to support his reference to certain features of the hard-boiled style D to defend descriptions of violence in hard-boiled novels 31 nich expression suggests the same attitude to the 'leisure class' as Chandler's reference to e Venetian vase'? Α 'a great vogue' В 'brilliant ratiocination' С 'elaborate schemes' D 'pleasing artificiality'
+- 28 When writing about the hard-boiled crime story in paragraph 3, the writer's main aim is to describe - A the social and commercial factors that underpinned it. - B the way it arose from a criminal underworld in an increasingly urban setting. - C the effect that new readers from a different social class had on it. - D the contribution of popular culture to the growth of social unrest. - 29 What is the main point made about the hard-boiled style in paragraph 4? - A It was influenced by both editors and writers. - B Its supporters claimed it provided accurate descriptions. - C It represented an approach that was surprisingly intellectual. - D Its practitioners undermined traditional upper-class values. - 30 Why does McCann quote Joseph Shaw in paragraph 4? - A to question the supposed rationality of the classic detective - B to point out a weakness of characters in the Sherlock Holmes stories - C to support his reference to certain features of the hard-boiled style - D to defend descriptions of violence in hard-boiled novels - 31 Which expression suggests the same attitude to the 'leisure class' as Chandler's reference to 'the Venetian vase'? - A 'a great vogue' - B 'brilliant ratiocination' - C 'elaborate schemes' - D 'pleasing artificiality'

-32 Wh at topic related to hard-boiled writing does McCann explore in paragraph 5?
-A its misunderstanding of the motivations of criminals В its mission to create a new voice and context for popular fiction С its accurate depiction of the society it described D its underlying similarity to earlier detective fiction What assumption about the realistic style of crime writing does McC5? nat assumption about the realistic style of crime writing does McCann question in paragraph A that the descriptions of the city were partly imaginary В that the details of the story came from personal involvement С that the relationships between criminals and officials were credible D that the speech of characters reflected that of ordinary people 34 Wh nat is the main topic related to the hard-boiled style in paragraph 6? Α the origins of certain underlying themes В the reaction against traditional character types and locations С the influence of fiction from nineteenth-century magazines D the divergence between two basic types of influence - .
-35 The e phrase 'one popular fantasy' (paragraph 7) refers back to Α 'the golden-age detective story'. В 'late-nineteenth-century dime novels'. С 'the closely-related tradition of the western'.
-D 'hard-boiled crime fiction'.
+- 32 What topic related to hard-boiled writing does McCann explore in paragraph 5? - A its misunderstanding of the motivations of criminals - B its mission to create a new voice and context for popular fiction - C its accurate depiction of the society it described - D its underlying similarity to earlier detective fiction - What assumption about the realistic style of crime writing does McCann question in paragraph5? - A that the descriptions of the city were partly imaginary - B that the details of the story came from personal involvement - C that the relationships between criminals and officials were credible - D that the speech of characters reflected that of ordinary people - 34 What is the main topic related to the hard-boiled style in paragraph 6? - A the origins of certain underlying themes - B the reaction against traditional character types and locations - C the influence of fiction from nineteenth-century magazines - D the divergence between two basic types of influence - 35 The phrase 'one popular fantasy' (paragraph 7) refers back to - A 'the golden-age detective story'. - B 'late-nineteenth-century dime novels'. - C 'the closely-related tradition of the western'. - D 'hard-boiled crime fiction'.